|Title||Identification and characterization of the key enzyme in the biosynthesis of the neurotoxin β-ODAP in grass pea|

 |Journal||Journal of Biological Chemistry|

-Though many are familiar with the neurotoxins in castor beans (ricin) and hemlock (coniine), you may not have heard of β-N-oxalyl-L-α, β-diaminopropionic acid, abbr. β-ODAP. β-ODAP is an unusual amino acid that overexcites neurons, a small but powerful chemical that can easily crisscross the body from the ingestion point up into the brain.
+Though many are familiar with the neurotoxins in castor beans (ricin) and hemlock (coniine), you may not have heard of β-N-oxalyl-L-α, β-diaminopropionic acid, abbr. β-ODAP. β-ODAP is an unusual compound that overexcites neurons, traveling all the way from the ingestion point to the point by easily crisscrossing the blood-brain barrier.
 The neurotoxin originates from the grass pea (Fig 1), a foraged and cultivated legume in South Asia and sub-Saharan Africa.
 During drought or famine, the hardy legume is commonly ground into flour or used as animal fodder.
 The crop staple, known also as khersari dal, was originally banned in India 60 years ago because of the lower limb paralysis that it caused, with long-time consumption leading to irreversible neurolathyrism.
 Now with the ban lifted in 2016, plant bioengineers are increasingly interested in cultivating a strain of grass pea that does not produce the toxin to guarantee hardy foodstuffs for times of drought.

 How did they do it?
 By tricking the enzyme into revealing itself.